edwinmeyer/contacts-api-service/README.md

 ```bash
 $ curl -H 'Accept: application/vnd.contacts.v3' http://localhost:3000/api/contacts/1
 ```
-The request sends back an HTML formatted error message instead of a concise JSON error.
+The request raises the error `ActionController::RoutingError (No route matches [GET] "/api/contacts/1")`, which is written to the console output and to the log file.
+What we instead want is for the request to return a concise JSON error.
 We will fix that below.

 At this time perform a fifth commit with the message "Add Api Versioning Using Request Headers"

 ## Sixth Commit &ndash; Error Handling
-When we sent a request to a non-existant api version, the json request returned verbose html describing the error.
-This is appropriate for an html format request sent from a browser, but not a json request response.
+When we sent a request to a non-existant api version, the json request raised an `ActionController::RoutingError` instead of a json response specifying the error.
 Let's fix that now.

 **&ndash;** Insert a **`match '*unknown_path'`** method into config/routes.rb, so that the file reads as follows: